JBS N.V.: Carbon emissions

 JBS has a net-zero emissions program by 2040.
 The company has also implemented two international projects to include herbs such as lemongrass and tannin in cattle diets to reduce methane emissions.
 The practice is based on a study commissioned by Burger King, whose data and application have been questioned by researchers.

 In 2022, a report by the New Climate Institute and Carbon Market Watch revealed that multinational corporations such as JBS, Vale, Sony, Google, and Nestlé lack transparency and integrity in their net-zero carbon programs.
 These companies collectively account for 5% of global greenhouse gas emissions, and their measures only result in a maximum reduction of 20% in their carbon footprint.
 In response, JBS stated that the report is misleading and that their Net Zero program was approved by the Science-Based Targets Initiative (SBTi) in 2021.
 SBTi also announced that they will review their methodology to align with new standards.

 In March 2024, New York Attorney General Letitia James sued JBS USA for violating the state's general business laws on deceptive practices and false advertising.
 The lawsuit alleges that since a majority of Americans prefer and are willing to pay more for net-zero products, JBS initiated its "Net Zero by 2040" marketing campaign before even identifying its Scope 3 emissions arising from the full supply chain of meat production.
 At the 2023 Climate Week NYC event, JBS S.A.
 CEO Gilberto Tomazoni was questioned by New York Times reporter David Gelles over the Better Business Bureau's determination that JBS' net zero marketing was unsubstantiated, given that the company lacked specific planning to execute on this goal.

+In 2025, a coalition of climate advocacy groups released a research report which claimed that JBS emissions exceeded the emissions of ExxonMobil and Shell combined.